SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Discussion

 \section{Discussion}

 Based on our contribution of the first multi-modal dataset in the maritime domain and its utility for deep learning-based approaches, we identify and provide insights into the challenges and open problems for future tasks aimed at enhancing robust perception systems in maritime environments.
 Furthermore, we hope this dataset will provide the research community with a starting point to develop robust, novel methods for ASV perception.
 Given this work, it is our continuing hypothesis that multi-modal methodologies are essential for the development of robust ASV situational awareness given in-water dynamics, environment heterogeneity, and failures being inadmissible.
-To enable the development of these methods, open challenges include:
+In the following paragraphs, we will discuss open challenges to the development of these methods, which include: sparsity, generalizability, and misalignment.

 Maritime environments often feature \textbf{sparse} point clouds due to objects located at long distances and unstable measurements affected by the motions of both ego and target vehicles, as noted by \cite{jeong-iros2021}.
 Current detection methods struggle to learn features from such minimal data, particularly for buoys and small objects.
 This highlights the need for models capable of accurately detecting and classifying objects even under sparse conditions.
 For example, as shown in \fig{fig:sparse-point-cloud}, even a single LiDAR-detected point representing an object such as a buoy could lead to a collision if ignored.
 This differs from other domains where they often use thresholds for a minimum number of points.